brukh/hedron-wiki/BreakPoints.md

 </BreakpointProvider>
 ```

-If any of the breakpoints is not given the default values will be used.
+If any of the breakpoints are not given, the default values will be used.

 ``` jsx
 // Here the 'lg' breakpoint defaults to 1100
 <BreakpointProvider breakpoints={{ sm: 300, md: 900 }} />
 ```

-Usually you would wrap your entire app into `<BreakpointProvider>` so that you can access the breakpoints anywhere.
+Usually you would wrap your entire app into a `<BreakpointProvider>` so that you can access the breakpoints anywhere.
+However, you can place your `<BreakpointProvider>` anywhere inside your component tree and only the children will utilize those breakpoints.
+You can also nest multiple `<BreakpointProvider>` components if you want to have multiple different breakpoints on a single page.

 ## withBreakpoints